-The Terms and Conditions contain references to a number of documents setting out our regulations and policies which you should read and understand in advance of agreeing to the Terms and Conditions, this being the point at which you enter into a formal Contract with us.
+The Terms and Conditions contain references to documents which set out our regulations and policies.
+You should read and understand these in advance of agreeing to the Terms and Conditions, as this is the point at which you enter into a formal Contract with us.

 In formalising our relationship in this way, the University is following advice published by the Competition and Markets Authority (2015) to help ensure that the relationship between you and us is balanced and clear, and encompasses respective rights and obligations.

 As we are bound by English law, the language in parts of the Terms and Conditions may appear rather formal.

 You agree to be bound by Terms and Conditions when you first register with the University of London for your programme of study, and annually thereafter.

 Below we have outlined some key aspects of the agreement between us which we would like to bring to your attention.
 The points below are all covered within the Terms and Conditions.

 Key terms for you to note